stefano-v37/password-manager/README.md

 ### Notes

-Please, change "configuration.yml" path key to match the desired output folder.
-For example:
+Please, modify "configuration.yml" path key to match the desired output folder.
+This value is supposed to match a system environment variable containing the desired folder For example:

-`path : C:\Users\"username"\Documents\folder`
+`path : pswdb`

+Where ` echo %pswdb%` (Windows cmd) is:

+`C:\Users\"username"\Documents\folder`